Allan J Gold

 The only things certain in life are death and taxes.”
 Last time.
 I spoke about taxes.
 Today, I’ll address death and matters ‘killing you softly.’

-- ‘Palliative care’ versus ‘End of life care.’
+• ‘Palliative care’ versus ‘End of life care.’
 It’s not a “tom-ah-to” – “tom-ay-to” thing.
 They’re not the same thing.
 “Hospice/palliative care is aimed at relieving suffering and improving the quality of life for persons who are living with, or dying from, advanced illness or who are bereaved.
 Palliative care is a special kind of health care for individuals and families who are living with a life limiting illness that is usually at an advanced stage.
 The goal of palliative care is to provide comfort and dignity for the person living with the illness as well as the best quality of life for both this person and his or her family.
 A “family” is whoever the person says his or her family is.
-It may include relatives, partners and friends.”…”End-of-life care, specifically, is the support and medical care provided during the time surrounding death, not just in the moments immediately before “1 “Palliative care be rendered together with curative treatments.
+It may include relatives, partners and friends.”…”End-of-life care, specifically, is the support and medical care provided during the time surrounding death, not just in the moments immediately before “1 “Palliative care can be rendered together with curative treatments.
 End-of-life care, on the other hand, is geared towards those nearing the end of life, in the last six months, providing comfort and support.

-- Loss of your life’s savings.
+• Loss of your life’s savings.
 It can happen to you.
 Here’s how.

-- Elder financial abuse.
+• Elder financial abuse.
 It’s “a type of elder abuse in which misappropriation of financial resources or abusive use of financial control, in the context of a relationship where there is an expectation of trust, causes harm to an older person.”
 2 Be careful who you trust.
 Choose well.
 Take precautions like monitoring your money.

 #5 – House & Home

 There are dangers lurking in the place where you live.
+You need to be aware of such things and be proactive.

 Issues of Leased Dwelling.
 An elderly tenant might have problems.
 If on a fixed income, he/she might be hit with an increase of rent, making his/her flat unaffordable.
 A landlord might attempt to evict a lessee.
 Or he/she might want to repossess the dwelling.

 Caregiver – friend or foe?
 Most are wonderful.
 But there are some bad apples.
 They can make life a living hell.
 I’m speaking about elder abuse.
 These predators intentionally inflict pain (physical or emotional), neglect or financial exploitation.
-They can cause serious risk and harm.
+They can cause serious harm.

 #4 – Funeral expenses, burial plot, etc.